Dick Beals: Career

 From 1960 to 1964, Beals played the voice of Davey Hansen, as well as other child voices, on Davey and Goliath.
 He did not do any voices for that series after 1965, when Norma MacMillan replaced him as Davey.

-Although some sources say that Beals voiced Gumby in the 1960s, Beals himself refuted this claim in a 2001 interview.
+Although several sources say that Beals voiced Gumby in the 1960s series, Beals himself refuted this claim in a 2001 interview.

 Beals provided voices for both the characters "Yank" and "Dan" of the "American Eagles" troupe in the mid-1960s cartoon series Roger Ramjet.
 In 1967, Beals was the singing voice of child actor Bobby Riha as "Jack" in the NBC-TV special Jack and the Beanstalk starring Gene Kelly.
 He was the voice of Buzz Conroy, the boy scientist on Frankenstein Jr. and The Impossibles, and Richie Rich's mischievous cousin, Reggie Van Dough on Richie Rich.
 Beals was also the voice of Birdboy on Birdman and the Galaxy Trio as well as the voices for Buzzer Bell, Jasper N. Parks and on rare occasions sharing the voice role of Nancy Wible as Shrinking Violette on The Funny Company.
 He also provided the voice for the recurring villain Tiny Tom in the 1966–1969 cartoon series The Lone Ranger.
+In 1968, he was the singing voice (for Teddy Eccles) in The Little Drummer Boy.

+In 1955, Beals appeared in an episode of The Bob Cummings Show, where he played a convincing 10-year old brat.

-A unique on-camera role came in a 1960 episode of Peter Gunn called "The Dummy", in which he played a human ventriloquist's dummy that performs the act on its own, since the ventriloquist had lost his voice, his other live action role was in the 1950s television series Craig Kennedy, Criminologist, playing as Bobby "Butch" Moore in the episode "The Kid Brother".
+A unique on-camera role came in a 1960 episode of Peter Gunn called "The Dummy", in which he played a human ventriloquist's dummy that performs the act on its own, since the ventriloquist had lost his voice.
+His other live action role was in the 1950s television series Craig Kennedy, Criminologist, playing as Bobby "Butch" Moore in the episode "The Kid Brother".

 In the 1980s, Beals owned an ad agency.
-During the late 1980s, Beals provided the voices for various characters on Garfield and Friends with the most major character he voiced being Jon's cruel nephew Rosco.
-In the 1987 release of Arnold Leibovit's The Puppetoon Movie.
+During the late 1980s, Beals provided the voices for various characters on Garfield and Friends with the most major character he voiced being Jon's cruel nephew Rosco, as well as doing voice work In the 1987 release of Arnold Leibovit's The Puppetoon Movie.

 From 1989–1993, he played Nicholas Adamsworth on the Focus on the Family radio drama Adventures in Odyssey.

 In 1996, Beals provided the voice of the Pinocchio puppet in the horror film Pinocchio's Revenge.

 Beals continued doing occasional voice acting, appearing as a guest at Old Time Radio conventions and as a motivational speaker.
 He was active as an alumnus of Michigan State University and in his spare time he enjoyed spending time on his yacht Think Big.